Structural vs Positional Encodings in Graphs

 Now imagine two different train stations in the same city — say, “North Station” and “South Station.”
 They may have the same structural role (both are hubs) but occupy different global positions.
 A task about “which station is closer to the airport?” needs positional information.
 A task about “which station handles more connections?” needs structural information.

-Same position, different structure Central node, degree 4 (sp3 carbon) Same structure, different position Two hub nodes: same structure (deg-3) but different global positions → different LapPE
+Same position, different structure degree 4 (sp3) degree 3 (sp2) Both are the central atom — same PE, different SE Same structure, different position Two hub nodes: same structure (deg-3) but different global positions → different LapPE

 Left: two molecules where the central atom occupies the same "central" position but has different bond counts (structural difference).
 Right: two hub nodes in the same graph with identical local structure but different Fiedler vector values (positional difference).